Some frequently asked questions about the programme in Data Science and AI.

 A: A fully-funded studentship includes all fees and a stipend for living costs.
 The stipend is paid based on the EPSRC stipend rates.

-Q: Not sure that the CDT in Data Science and AI is right for you?
+Q: Not sure that this programme is right for you?
 Learn more about the other postgraduate programmes in data science offered by the University of Edinburgh: